 Registration is the process by which a student selects a course or courses for academic credit for a term or semester.
-The registration process is the responsibility of the student which includes (1) selecting courses, (2) reserving space in the courses by making financial arrangements, and (3) paying for the courses.
-The awarding of academic credit, including the issuance of final grades, can only be done after all three steps are completed for the specified term or semester.
+The registration process is the responsibility of the student which includes (1) consulting with an academic advisor, (2) selecting courses, (3) reserving space in the courses by completing the registration process, and (4) paying for the courses.
+The awarding of academic credit, including the issuance of final grades, can only be done after all four steps are completed for the specified term or semester.
 Students are not allowed to attend classes for which they have not officially registered.
-Students who do not attend the first class session or log in as described above may be administratively dropped (see the Class Attendance section of this catalog).
+Students who do not attend the first class session (in class or online) may be administratively dropped (see the Class Attendance section of this catalog).
 Students are obligated to make financial arrangements for courses in which they have enrolled.
 Financial arrangements must be made prior to the first day of the semester/term.
-Students are responsible for verifying on MyLaVerne that they have in fact registered and/or added all classes for which they expect to earn credit.
+Students are responsible for verifying on MyLaVerne that they have, in fact, registered and/or added all classes for which they expect to earn credit.

-A student adding a course to his or her initial schedule needs to follow all three steps listed above.
+A student adding a course to his or her initial schedule needs to follow all four steps listed above.
 Students are expected to complete their registration/add by the first day of classes.
 To assure their seats, students must attend all their classes during the first week of each term or semester.

 Students who fail to process their registration/add within the open registration period must appeal to enroll into a class.
-Instructor signature is required to enroll late into a class and the appeal form must be submitted to the appropriate appeal committee.
+Instructor's signature is required to enroll late into a class and the appeal form must be submitted to the appropriate appeal committee.
 If the appeal is approved an additional fee will be required.

-Registration for the traditional Fall Semester begins in the spring and continues through the first 7 workdays of the semester.
-Registration for the Spring Semester begins in the fall and continues through the first 7 workdays of the semester.
+Registration for the traditional Fall Semester begins in the spring of the prior semester and continues through the first 7 workdays of the semester.
+Registration for the Spring Semester begins in the fall of the prior semester and continues through the first 7 workdays of the semester.

-Registration for Terms begins approximately three weeks prior to the first day of the enrollment term.
+Registration for Terms begins during the term prior to the first day of the enrollment term.
 Registration continues through the first 7 workdays of the term.